threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

 #### [Reservation.Data](provisiond.md#reservation-data)

-The reservation data contains all required info for the workload to be deployed, as well as info about who can sign to start the provisioning and deletion, and the expiry dates for the reservation.
+The reservation data contains all required info for the workload to be deployed, as well as info about who could sign to start the provisioning and deletion, and the expiry dates for the reservation.
 As the workload is signed by the customer after creating the reservation, all of these fields are immutable after being created.